 02.10 To provide mechanisms to solicit and assess feedback from both internal and external stakeholders.

-02.11 To the current NRC Strategic Plan, NUREG-1614.
+02.11 To support the agency’s strategic goals as described in the current NRC Strategic Plan, NUREG-1614.

 02.12 To inform the Commission, NRC senior management, and the public of the results of the ROP self-assessment program, including any conclusions and resulting ROP enhancements.